-Lecture activity - video, written or Opportunity for students to develop questions, comments, or observations, to be shared with classmates and instructor through discussion board postings or Reviews 1 lecture & posts response = audio participation in chat rooms.
-Library research (instructor led) In-depth instructor led opportunity for students to research scholarly articles or professional journals that relate to course objectives; to be shared with class in a designated manner.
-1 five page project = 1 hour instruction 1 3-5 page paper = 1-2 hours of instruction Online quizzes Opportunity for instructor to assess students' subject knowledge and provide feedback on students' progress.
-1 hour test = 1 hour of instruction Refection paper or article review Instructor guided activity for students to apply learned concepts and relate practices to personal experiences or apply higher order analytic skills in assessing scholarly articles or professional journals.
-1 private posting = 1⁄2 hour instruction 1 shared posting (required to read all classmates' postings) = 1 hour instruction Service-learning project Instructor led service project with specific learning objectives that integrates community service with academic study; faculty provides guidance, support, and feedback to students and student shares experience and reflection with fellow classmates via emails, chats, discussion boards, and/or face-to-face.
-I hour per week for duration of project Web-conferencing Instructor led desktop to desktop or classroom video streaming instruction for collaborative, synchronous learning with specific expectations for participation and feedback. (i.e., Wimba, v-Brick, Wyew) 1 hour webinar = 1 hour instruction Web-Quest (Internet research) Instructor guided opportunity for students to research information on the Internet that enhances student learning and addresses specific course outcomes; findings shared with the instructor and classmates.
-1 in-depth posting = 1 hour instruction
+Opportunity for students to develop questions, comments, or observations, to be shared with classmates and instructor through discussion board postings or participation in chat rooms.
+Reviews 1 lecture & posts response = 1 hour instruction In-depth instructor led opportunity for students to research scholarly articles or professional journals that relate to course objectives; to be shared with class in a designated manner.
+1 five page project = 1 hour instruction 1 3-5 page paper = 1-2 hours of instruction Opportunity for instructor to assess students' subject knowledge and provide feedback on students' progress.
+1 hour test = 1 hour of instruction Instructor guided activity for students to apply learned concepts and relate practices to personal experiences or apply higher order analytic skills in assessing scholarly articles or professional journals.
+1 private posting = 1⁄2 hour instruction 1 shared posting (required to read all classmates' postings) = 1 hour instruction Instructor led service project with specific learning objectives that integrates community service with academic study; faculty provides guidance, support, and feedback to students and student shares experience and reflection with fellow classmates via emails, chats, discussion boards, and/or face-to-face.
+I hour per week for duration of project Instructor led desktop to desktop or classroom video streaming instruction for collaborative, synchronous learning with specific expectations for participation and feedback. (i.e., Wimba, v-Brick, Wyew) 1 hour webinar = 1 hour instruction Instructor guided opportunity for students to research information on the Internet that enhances student learning and addresses specific course outcomes; findings shared with the instructor and classmates.
+1 in-depth posting = 1 hour instruction shared with classmates and instructor through discussion board postings or participation in chat rooms.
+In-depth instructor led opportunity for students to research scholarly articles or professional journals that relate to course objectives; to be shared with class in a designated manner.
+Opportunity for instructor to assess students' subject knowledge and provide feedback on students' progress.
+Instructor guided activity for students to apply learned concepts and relate practices to personal experiences or apply higher order analytic skills in assessing scholarly articles or professional journals.
+Instructor led service project with specific learning objectives that integrates community service with academic study; faculty provides guidance, support, and feedback to students and student shares experience and reflection with fellow classmates via emails, chats, discussion boards, and/or face-to-face.
+Instructor led desktop to desktop or classroom video streaming instruction for collaborative, synchronous learning with specific expectations for participation and feedback. (i.e., Wimba, v-Brick, Wyew) Instructor guided opportunity for students to research information on the Internet that enhances student learning and addresses specific course outcomes; findings shared

-$^$ Researching, PowerPoint/video reviews, webquest activities, reading articles, etc. are considered "homework" assignments.
+\Researching, PowerPoint/video reviews, webquest activities, reading articles, etc. are considered "homework" assignments.
 The Rate of Equivalency denoted pertains to posting, reviewing, sharing, and providing student-to-student and/or instructor-to-student feedback.